ru-fix/gradle-release-plugin/README.md

 ## Publish minor change in release branch with `createRelease` command for project with single release branch

-Create and merge minor fix or feature into release branch `production`.
+Create and merge minor fix or feature into release branch `production` with git.
 ```text
 └ production <-- (current branch)
 tag 1.3.0